 Women are attending their yearly health checkups with increasing frequency.
 Keeping the doctor away takes a great deal of effort on your part.
 These annual wellness checkups are important, and women should never skip them.
 The findings from these routine checkups help you take control of your health.
 This is also a great way to know how well your body responds to medications or whether you need to make any lifestyle changes.

 Women go through many different health screenings, and new technology can be very helpful in detecting early signs of disease.
 You can also consult a nursing professional with a properly accredited qualification before setting up an appointment with the doctor.
-Since some of the tests can be unnecessary and expensive any qualified nurse should be able to guide you.
-With the emergence of online RN to BSN degrees, these professionals are well versed enough to guide you accordingly.

 Here are some important screenings that every woman should go through: